maxime-tournier/maxime-tournier.github.com/notes/cholesky.md

     - for **the** parent vertex $$j$$ of $$i$$, if any:
       - $$H_{ji} \gets  H_{ji} \inv{H_{ii}}$$ <br />
 </div>

-For some applications, it can be useful to perform an *incomplete* factorization by preventing off-diagonal fill-in.
-The associated solve algorithm can then act as a *preconditioner* for iterative methods.

 It is easy to show that such factorization has $$O(n)$$ complexity.
 Similarly, the solve procedure will have linear-time complexity with respect to the number of vertices.

+Even when the adjacency graph contains cycles, it can be useful to perform an *incomplete* factorization by computing a spanning tree and using the algorithm above.
+The associated solve algorithm can then act as a *preconditioner* for iterative methods.

 # Incremental Tridiagonal Factorization

-The incidence graph of a tridiagonal matrix $$T_k = \block{\alpha_k,
+The graph of a tridiagonal matrix $$T_k = \block{\alpha_k, \beta_k}$$
-\beta_k}$$ is a line, hence a tree.
-We consider the last coordinate to be the root of the tree, and get the following simple incremental
+is a line, hence a tree.
+We consider the last coordinate to be the root of the tree, and get the following simple incremental algorithm:
-algorithm:

 $$
    \begin{align}